Errolrabano/Module-1/README.md

 What Is Possible?

-The purpose of this directory is to demonstrate that I can be able to meneuver through directories/folders and as well as to create, edit, and delete using Terminal.
+The purpose of this directory is to demonstrate that I can be able to navigate through directories/folders and as well as to create, edit, and delete using Terminal.